crcn/tandem-old/src/@tandem/synthetic-browser/README.md

   LocalFileSystem,
   RemoteFileSystem,
   LocalFileResolver,
-  BundlerDependency,
+  BundlerProvider,
   RemoveFileResolver,
-  ResolverDependency,
+  ResolverProvider,
-  FileCacheDependency,
+  FileCacheProvider,
-  FileSystemDependency,
+  FileSystemProvider,
 } from "@tandem/sandbox";

 const dependencies = new Dependencies(

-  new FileCacheDependency(),
+  new FileCacheProvider(),

   // scans
-  new BundlerDependency(),
+  new BundlerProvider(),

-  // resolves module dependencies (NodeJS, Bower, etc.) new FileResolverDependency(new LocalFileResolver()),
+  // resolves module dependencies (NodeJS, Bower, etc.) new FileResolverProvider(new LocalFileResolver()),

   // if running in the browser
-  // new FileResolverDependency(new RemoteFileResolver())
+  // new FileResolverProvider(new RemoteFileResolver())

-  // read, write, and watch files new FileSystemDependency(new LocalFileSystem()),
+  // read, write, and watch files new FileSystemProvider(new LocalFileSystem()),

   // extensions that contain the appropriate script loaders, and
   // evaluators